Are there different elephant species?

 Old African elephant bull Ahmet

 The sensational elephant in Marsabit National Park in northern Kenya (Africa) was put under the protection of President Jomo Kenyatta after the ivory price exploded.
 From then on, 2 game rangers guarded the almost friendly elephant around the clock.
-Until “Ahmet” died in 1974 and became a symbol of the fight against poaching.
+Until “Ahmet” died of old age in 1974 and became a symbol of the fight against poaching.

 Forest or round ear elephant (Loxodonta africana cyclotis)